fenhl/magic-set-generator/README.md

 * Arguments starting with a `-` are interpreted as options (see below).
 * Arguments starting with `!` are special commands.
 The following commands are currently supported:
-    * `!all`: Generate all cards present in MTG JSON, except tokens and un-cards.
+    * `!all`: Generate all cards present in the database (see `--db` below), except tokens and un-cards.
     * **(NYI)** `!tappedout <deck-id>`: Download the given decklist from [tappedout.net](http://tappedout.net/) and generate all cards from it.
 * Arguments starting with `#` are ignored.
 This can be used in input files (see `-i` below) to write comments.
 * **(NYI)** Arguments starting with `=` are parsed according to [Lore Seeker syntax](https://lore-seeker.cards/help/syntax) to generate all cards from the result.
 This requires an internet connection or a `find_cards` script compatible with the one from [magic-search-engine](https://github.com/taw/magic-search-engine), see also `--find-cards` and `--offline` below.
 * Any other arguments are interpreted as card names.
 This can be used to specify cards to generate instead of, or in addition to, those read from an input file.

-If your shell supports input/output redirection, you can also pipe card names into the script (again, one name per line, and currently not supported on Windows), and pipe the output into a `.zip` file.
+If your shell supports input/output redirection, you can also pipe arguments into the script (again, one argument per line, and currently not supported on Windows), and pipe the output into a `.zip` file.
 For example,

 ```
 echo 'Dryad Arbor' | json-to-mse > example.mse-set